lukerickert/LEVEL_MEASURMENT/README.md

 I removed the EXE file, it turns out that if it is downloaded it will be blocked by the windows anti-virus.

 I would suggest installing python 3, install pip, then numpy matplotlib and running the python version.
 You could also convert the python to exe locally and that will run just fine.
-One plus of having python installed is you can either make your own scripts with Claude etc.
+One plus of having python installed is you can  make your own scripts.